Ratchet & Clank: Going Mobile

 Going Mobile is the series' first game for mobile phones.
 Ratchet and Clank are trapped inside the McGuFFin and they have to get out.

+Clone Home

+Clone Home is an un-released mobile game which was developed by Javaground as the follow up to Going Mobile.
+An encrypted copy was found installed on a Sony Ericsson W880i in December 2021.
+It was unencrypted in October 2025 and posted on archive.org for access by the general public.

 Before the Nexus

 Before the Nexus is an "endless-running" game to promote Into the Nexus.
 Players have to collect bolts and defeat enemies.
 The game was released on December 19, 2013, for iOS and Android platforms.

+Ranger Rumble

+Ranger Rumble is an upcoming mobile free-to-play multiplayer arena shooter game being developed by Oh BiBi.
+The game was announced on November 12, 2025, and is slated for release on the iOS and Android platforms.

 Collections

 Ratchet & Clank Collection

 Ratchet & Clank Collection (known as The Ratchet & Clank Trilogy in Europe) is a video game that contains high-definition remastered ports of the PlayStation 2 games Ratchet & Clank, Going Commando, and Up Your Arsenal for the PlayStation 3 on a single Blu-ray Disc as a Classics HD title, published by Sony Computer Entertainment.
 The games were originally developed by Insomniac Games, who have assisted in the remastering alongside Idol Minds to provide support for high-definition monitors, higher frame rates, stereoscopic 3D, and additional features for the PlayStation Network.
 The HD collection was released on June 29, 2012, in Europe and on August 28, 2012, in North America.
 A PlayStation Vita version of the Collection was released in Europe on July 2, 2014, and it was released in North America on July 29, 2014.
 The Vita version was again ported by Insomniac Games, but this time with help from Mass Media.